uav4geo/OpenPointClass/README.md

 On the default parameters it can classify 15 million points in less than 2 minutes on a 4-core Intel i5, which is faster than any other freely available software we've tried.

-It generalizes well to point clouds of varying density and includes a local smoothing regularization method.
+It generalizes well to point clouds of varying density and includes local smoothing regularization methods.

+It supports all point cloud formats supported by [PDAL](https://pdal.io/en/latest/stages/readers.html).
+When built without PDAL, it supports a subset of the PLY format only, which is optimized for speed.

 ## Build